andreeahanson/turing-yearbook/README.md

 # Turing Yearbook

 Turing Yearbook is an individual project that was assigned on the first week of learning React.
 It consists of a yearbook application, where the pictures, the names and the quotes of each of the people in the Turing Staff and Students are rendered on the DOM, using React.
-There is a form that can be used to add a new student, and it appears by the click of the "Add a student" button at the top of the main page.
+Starting the page, there are two buttons options that can be clicked in order to render a group, staff or students.
+There is also a form that can be used to add a new student, and it appears by the click of the "Add a student" button at the top of the main page.

 This application was built with `create-react-app`.